VCityTeam/UD-Viz/UDV-Core/src/Utils/3DTiles/3DTilesUtils.md

 The function iterates over an array of intersections and return the first one where the intersecting object is a 3DTiles tile.
 The `View.pickObjectsAt` method is handy but returns an array of intersections, where intersecting objects are not always 3DTiles elements.
 In this case, this function may be convenient to get the first interesting intersection.

+### `getVisibleTiles(layer)` - Returns all tiles currently rendered on the scene

+This function explores the tileset tree to find all tiles that are currently rendered.
+The result is returned as an array rather than a tree (the parent-child structure is however kept thanks to the `parent` and `children` properties of the tiles).

 ### `getVisibleTileCount(layer)` - Counts how many tiles are displayed on the scene

 This function is relatively straightforward.
 It simply counts the number of tiles are currently rendered on the scene.